-But while the details of what each exchange charges to trade each of the many types of cryptocurrency will vary, there are a few trends to keep in mind.
+But while the details of what each exchange charges to trade different types of cryptocurrency will vary, there are a few general factors to keep in mind.

-Most cryptocurrency exchanges design their fee schedules at most cryptocurrency exchanges to entice traders of large blocks of crypto.
-So fees tend to decrease as the size of trades increase.
-Some exchanges try to compete for the largest orders by charging no fees at all on massive trades of $10 million or more.
+Most cryptocurrency exchanges design their fee schedules to incentivize bigger trades.
+So, fees tend to decrease as the size of trades increase — similar to getting a discount for buying in bulk.
+Some exchanges try to compete for the largest orders by charging no fees at all.

 Exchanges also typically charge fees when an investor wants to cash out into a fiat currency, like U.S. dollars.
-Those fees can be much higher than the transaction costs of trading one form Bitcoin or altcoins with one another, which is often free.
+Those fees can be much higher than the transaction costs of trading Bitcoin or altcoins with one another, which is often free of charge.
 This is one way that crypto exchanges encourage investors to remain on their platforms.

-Crypto exchanges don’t always play nice with one another.
-Even though the Bitcoin or other cryptocurrency or that an investor owns remains in their crypto wallet, some exchanges will charge a fee to import a new wallet with crypto purchased on another exchange.
+Crypto exchanges don’t always play nice with each other.
+Even though coins that an investor owns can remain in their crypto wallet, some exchanges will charge a fee to import a new wallet with crypto purchased on another exchange.
 Or they may charge to port over a wallet with crypto purchased on its platform over to another exchange.

 Examples of Cryptocurrency Trading Fees

-Binance is the world’s largest crypto exchange, and its U.S. exchange charges investors a flat fee of 0.1% of the amount of each spot trade.
+Binance is one of the world’s largest crypto exchanges, and its U.S. exchange charges investors a flat fee of 0.1% of the amount of each spot trade.
 On top of that, it charges a 0.5% fee if the investor wants the transaction executed instantly.
-That may not seem like much, but on a $1,000 Ripple trade, for example, an instant trade will cost the investor $6.
+That may not seem like much, but on a $1,000 trade, for example, an instant trade will cost the investor $6.
 On $100,000, that rises to $600.

 Factoring in Spreads

-Investors must understand the spread between the bid and ask prices of a crypto, such as Ethereum, listed on an exchange.
+Investors must understand the spread between the bid and ask prices of a crypto listed on an exchange.
 Spreads are not fees, strictly speaking, but they are trading costs and they act like fees by eating into the return on the investment.

-Seasoned investors in the stock market know about these spreads, which tend to mean that the buyer of an asset will pay slightly more than the average price, while the seller will receive slightly less than the average price quoted on the exchange.
+Seasoned investors in the stock market know about these spreads, which tend to mean that an asset’s buyer will pay slightly more than the average price, while the seller will receive slightly less than the average price quoted on the exchange.

-For less-heavily traded forms of crypto, there’s also a chance that a big trade could change its price.
+For less heavily traded forms of crypto, there’s also a chance that a big trade could change that crypto’s value.
 When trades move the market, the sale of the crypto can drive down the price, while a big purchase can drive it up.
 Spreads on crypto trades vary widely from currency to currency and from day to day, but can be as high as 1.5%.

 5 Ways to Pay Less for Crypto Trades

-While you may not be able to completely trade crypto without fees, there are several strategies that investors can use to lower the cost of their crypto trades.
+While it may be tough to trade crypto without paying any fees whatsoever, there are strategies investors can use to lower the cost of their crypto trades.